greybax/awesome-IT-films/documentary_prebuilt.md

 #### Indie Game: Life After
 :star: Indie_Game_Life_After_Score

-> A collection of short documentaries following the people and projects from Indie Game: The Movie in the years following that film's release.
+> Indie Game: Life After is a collection of short documentaries following the people and projects from Indie Game: The Movie in the years following that film's release.

 ![Indie_Game_Life_After](../assets/indie_game_life_after.jpg)
 * Year: 2016